 Wisconsin’s Gun Shop Project & Safe Storage Program

-Live Today – Put it Away is designed to assist gun shops in working with the gun owner community to provide 2 levels of support to help address firearm suicides:
+Live Today – Put it Away is designed to assist gun shops in working with the gun owner community to provide two levels of support to help address firearm suicides:

 - Firearm suicide prevention safety information: Gun shops are providing materials to their customers and staff about Suicide Prevention and responsible firearm ownership developed by national organizations.